 It's easy to get involved - just turn up on the night and we'll make sure you feel welcome.

-For details and a full list of the next meetings in your area see the Neighbourhood Forum meetings pages.
+Details and a full list of the next meetings in your area:

 If you are not sure which ward you live in you can check using our "Who is your Councillor?" search.
 It will also give you the names and contact details for your local councillors.

-Please follow this link and complete the online form to register/amend your details so you can be updated about Neighbourhood Forums Meetings.
+Please complete this online form to register/amend your details so you can be updated about Ward Forums Meetings.